 No legislation is needed to realize any of these changes.
 But it is appropriate that Parliament strike that part of the 1964 Flag Act making the British flag a "symbol of membership in the Commonwealth and allegiance to the crown."
 This was written before the Commonwealth adopted its own flag in 1976, following a design made in Ottawa, at the initiative of Pierre Trudeau and Arnold Smith.
 Use of the British flag for Commonwealth purposes furthermore confuses allegiance to Canada with allegiance to Britain.
 There is no longer a need to give official status to the flag of a single, foreign member of the Commonwealth, when that body has had its own banner for over 40 years.

 Finally, the position of honour for the Canadian flag should be simplified, so that, when flown with other flags, it always flies on the left, from the audience's viewpoint (the "flag's own right").
-Current rules place it sometimes left, sometimes in the middle, resulting in confusion and, often, obstruction of the Canadian flag by others on either side.
+Current rules place it sometimes left, sometimes in the middle, resulting in confusion and, often, obstruction of the Canadian flag by others on either side of it.